-Read through the various piano styles to see which one jumps out at you most.
+Read through the various piano genres to learn more and see which one jumps out at you most.

-After browsing, if you’re still not sure what piano style fits you, take the quiz at the end of the article to help you determine.
+After learning about each one, you should have an idea of which one you’re most interested in.
+If not, take the quiz at the end of the article to help you determine.

 Throughout 1750-1820, classical piano was performed for royalty and the upper class in Europe.
 There were three main composers who paved the way for classical piano composition: Bach, Mozart, and Beethoven.